 Maybe you recall feeling anxious since childhood.
 Or, maybe you have recently experienced something unexpected, awful, and upsetting that has resulted in more anxiety and difficulty controlling your worry.
 Maybe these last few years of living through a pandemic have taken their cumulative toll, and you need help.

 Are you ready to start feeling less tense, less stressed, and to lower your anxiety?
-Are you ready to slow down those racing thoughts, improve your attention and concentration, get better sleep, be less irritable, and breathe deeper?
+Want to slow down those racing thoughts, improve your attention and concentration, get better sleep, be less irritable, and breathe deeper?
 Are you ready to be present, to be mindful?

 - Nervousness, restlessness or being tense